 Ya-chu Kang: Changing Textiles

-For this exhibition in partnership with Manchester Science Festival, our artist in residence Ya-chu Kang will craft a new artwork that uncovers the fabric of the city’s industrial part and threads together the untold stories that have left an imprint on the Manchester we know today.
+For this exhibition in partnership with Manchester Science Festival, our artist in residence Ya-chu Kang will craft an artwork that uncovers the fabric of the city’s industrial part and threads together the untold stories that have left an imprint on the Manchester we know today.

 About this exhibition

-In partnership with Manchester Science Festival, we’ll host an exhibition of work by our current Artist in Residence Ya-chu Kang.
+In partnership with Manchester Science Festival, we host an exhibition of work by our current Artist in Residence Ya-chu Kang.

 Ya-chu Kang, joins us from Taipei Artist Village, Taiwan.
 Her work explores issues of identity and the relationships that humans have with natural and social environments.
 Her research inspires a prolific and beautiful responses in the form of site-specific installation, mix-media sculpture, land art, photography and more.

 Often inspired by local textiles and associated patterns, motifs and found object, Kang uses travel and research to find links between textiles, industry, local history and contemporary culture.
 Her artistic process includes embracing accidents, mutations, and deterioration of surface and detail with time, accepting nature will have its way, especially working with unstable mediums such as sun, salt, dust and water.